yavyx/PaIntDB/PaIntDB _issues.md

 - Fix combined networks gene count
 - Check TnSeq genes in combined networks
 - Only keep enriched terms, not purified
+- How to handle exceptions:
+    - CSV input:
+        - Check no extra columns
+        - Check file format
+- Save mapped dictionary to JSON file.
+- Use os module for paths

 ### Separate
 Assigning all parent GO terms for Pseudomonas genes (to make subnetworks)